wavesplatform/waves-lessons/lessons/EN/How Waves Works/f. What is a dApp And dApp Creation/lesson.md

 ### Limitations ###

-DApp has certain limitations with its size, complexity of the script, functions, and variables.<br>
+DApp has certain limitations with its size, complexity of the script, functions, and variables.
-A dApp script cannot exceed 160 Kbytes.<br>
+A dApp script cannot exceed 160 Kbytes.
-[Complexity](https://docs.waves.tech/en/ride/base-concepts/complexity) of each callable function of dApp script cannot be more than 52,000.<br>
+[Complexity](https://docs.waves.tech/en/ride/base-concepts/complexity) of each callable function of dApp script cannot be more than 52,000.
 See the full list of possible [limitations](https://docs.waves.tech/en/ride/limits/).

 ### DApp Script Installation ###

-Keep in mind that the fee for the dApp Script installation is 0.01 WAVES.<br>
+Keep in mind that the fee for the dApp Script installation is 0.01 WAVES.
 There are 2 ways of making your account a dApp using:

 - [Waves IDE](#wavesidechapterreference):